Coleganet/Coleganet-Pool-Install/README.md

 There will be several wallets already in yiimp.
 These have nothing to do with the installation script and are from the database import from the yiimp github.

-#### YIIMP SOFTWARE SUPPORTED ALGORITHMS FOR CRYPTOCURRENCY / COINS MINING

-#### YIIMP SOFTWARE SUPPORTED ALGORITHMS FOR CRYPTOCURRENCY / COINS MINING
+#### COLEGANET SOFTWARE SUPPORTED ALGORITHMS FOR CRYPTOCURRENCY / COINS MINING

   Algos | Algos  | Algos | Algos | Algos  | Algos
 ------------- | ------------- | ------------- | ------------- | ------------- | -------------